gabrielsanttana/veterinary-clinic/README.md

 ## poo-assignment
-A simple application built to put in practice the OOP concepts in Java ☕
+An application for veterinary clinics management to put in practice the OOP concepts in Java 🐕

 ## Trello
 https://trello.com/b/ypWv7fpf/poo-assignment